oorabona/videobox/README.md

 It has been tested on both a ```Ubuntu Linux``` running on x64 virtualized Core i7 and a Raspberry Pi 2 with ```Raspbian```.

 Still, this is at the moment more a proof-of-concept than a ready-to-be-used solution.
-There are still a lot of ```console.log``` out there :smile:
+There are still a lot of ```console.log``` out there... :smile:

 # Usage